List of Neighbours characters introduced in 2011: Duncan Hayes

 Hayes invites Toadfish Rebecchi (Ryan Moloney) to the station, so he can sign some statements.
 An officer interrupts the meeting and tells Hayes that there has been a fatality, and they leave the room.
 Toadie opens the door and hears Mark's name being mentioned.
 Hayes tells Toadie to keep what he heard a secret and that no one can know.
 Hayes comes to Charlie's and bumps into Toadie.
 Hayes tells him that he must work through the situation alone and that he will not have it compromised by him or anyone else.
 A few months later, Hayes runs into Callum Jones (Morgan Baker), who confronts him about keeping his officers safe and doing nothing when they are killed.
 Toadie visits Hayes and tells him his partner and son, Callum, know about Mark's death.
 Toadie asks Hayes if they can tell Kate about Mark and he agrees.
 Hayes then tells Kate about Mark's death.
 Hayes begins investigating the attack on Chris Pappas (James Mason) and questions Toadie about his involvement.
 Paul gives Toadie an alibi and Hayes brings in Peter Noonan (James Saunders) for questioning.
 Hayes searches Toadie's house and car, finding the wrench Chris was attacked with.
 He questions Kyle Canning (Chris Milligan) and later arrests Lewis Walton (Andy McPhee) for the attack.
 Hayes questions Lucas Fitzgerald (Scott Major) when Michael Williams' (Sandy Winton) panel van is torched.
 Michael later tells Hayes that it was his fault the van caught fire.
 In May 2013, Hayes returns to Erinsborough when Sergeant Matt Turner (Josef Brown) and his son Bailey (Calen MacKenzie) confess their involvement in a robbery in Mount Isa.
 Hayes demotes Matt to Senior Constable and gives Bailey a warning.

+More than a decade later, Hayes is working in the city and is approached by Yasmine Shields (Chrishell Stause) with new evidence surrounding her brother Heath Royce's (Ethan Panizza) death that implicates Holly Hoyland (Lucinda Armstrong Hall).
+Hayes examines the video of Heath but later informs Yaz that it is not sufficient to reopen the case, considering the number of witness statements corroborating Holly's version of events.
+Yasmine visits Hayes again with audio footage of Holly wishing Heath dead.
+Hayes informs Yasmine that she obtained the recording illegally and it is not enough to charge Holly with a crime.
+He informs Yasmine that if she carries on he will arrest her instead.